berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 17: Outside of class

-- Complete Milestone 1 including the design document submission for [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8).
-Note that in past years students have found debugging this lab to be challenging, but completing the design document and meeting the first milestone is not difficult.
+- Complete Milestone 2 [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8).
+This includes trying to complete all of the implementation, but it might not yet be fully functional.
+The full lab is due Monday, February 26.
 - Note that the next textbook reading has been posted early at [Chapter 4 in our Data Structures textbook](https://moodle.berea.edu/mod/lti/view.php?id=676710) which is due the Monday after the midterm.

 ## Day 16: Friday, February 16, 2024